& not so recent

 but the real $64k question that reviewers fail to address is: "What

-happens when you try to make a correction on a 20 year old page?"
+happens when you open and save a 20 year old page?"

-In the case of Nvu, the software performs a conversion that
+In the case of Nvu, the software corrects any glaring errors and

 conversion, it does not assume that the page needs to be saved unless